luciu5/competitiontoolbox/README.md

 ## Why `competitiontoolbox`?

-`competitiontoolbox` provides researchers and practicioners with an easy-to-use interactive environment that introduces a variety of merger simulation models encountered in antitrust frameworks.
+`competitiontoolbox` provides researchers and practitioners with an easy-to-use interactive environment that introduces a variety of merger simulation models encountered in antitrust frameworks.
 The app provides a useful launching point for users interested in conducting their own merger simulation analyses.

 ## Features